Coronavirus origins still a mystery 3 years into pandemic

 Many scientists believe the animal-to-human theory of the coronavirus remains much more plausible.
 They theorize it emerged in the wild and jumped from bats to humans, either directly or through another animal.

-In a 2021 research paper in the journal Cell, scientists said the COVID-19 virus, is the ninth documented coronavirus to infect humans — and all the previous ones originated in animals.
+In a 2021 research paper in the journal Cell, scientists said the COVID-19 virus is the ninth documented coronavirus to infect humans — and all the previous ones originated in animals.

 Two studies, published last year by the journal Science, bolstered the animal origin theory.
 That research found that the Huanan Seafood Wholesale Market in Wuhan was likely the early epicenter.
 Scientists concluded that the virus likely spilled from animals into people two separate times.